RahulGhata/M1_ProjectGoal/README.md

 # Sci_Calculator

-* This Sci_Calculator is a seveenteen function sciencetific calculator.
+* This Sci_Calculator is a seventeen-function scientific calculator.
-* The calculator covering basic Arthematic, Exponential, Logarithmic opeartions.
+* The Sci_Calculator covers basic Arthematic, Exponential, and Logarithmic calculation operations.